cs50nestm/cs50labs/debugging/README.md

 ## What are Syntax vs. Logic Errors?

-Most of use encounter **syntax errors** at some point when creating a new program.
+Most of us encounter **syntax errors** at some point when creating a new program.
 Syntax errors prevent a program from successfully compiling and could include misspelled keywords, missing or misplaced curly braces, semicolon, parentheses, etc.

 If the compiler error message is hard to understand, we can prepend `help50` to `make hello` to get a bit more guidance on how to correct our error.